Skylark0924/Rofunc/README.md

 ### [Documentation](https://rofunc.readthedocs.io/en/latest/)
 Currently, we provide a simple document; please refer to [here](./rofunc/).
 A comprehensive one with both English and Chinese versions is built via the [readthedoc](https://rofunc.readthedocs.io/en/latest/).
+We provide a simple but interesting example: learning to play Taichi by learning from human demonstration.

+To give you a quick overview of the pipeline of `rofunc`, we provide an interesting example of learning to play Taichi from human demonstration.
+You can find it in the [Quick start](https://rofunc.readthedocs.io/en/latest/quickstart.html) section of the documentation.

 The available functions and plans can be found as follows.

 | Classes                                         | Types                  | Functions                                                                     | Description                                                                              | Status |